dionjwa/haxe_remoting/README.md

 	var conn = haxe.remoting.HttpAsyncConnection.urlConnect("http://localhost:8000");

 	//Build and instantiate the proxy class with macros.
-	//The full path to the server class is given as a String, but it is NOT compiled into the client.
+	//The full path to the server class is given as the first argument, but it is NOT compiled into the client by default var fooProxy = haxe.remoting.Macros.buildAndInstantiateRemoteProxyClass(foo.FooRemote, conn);
-	//It can be given as a class declaration, but then it is compiled into the client (not what you want) var fooProxy = haxe.remoting.Macros.buildAndInstantiateRemoteProxyClass(foo.FooRemote, conn);

 	//You can use code completion here